Black Death: Deaths

-According to medieval historian Philip Daileader, it is likely that over four years, 45–50% of the European population died of plague.
-Norwegian historian Ole Benedictow suggests it could have been as much as 60% of the European population.
-In 1348, the disease spread so rapidly that before any physicians or government authorities had time to reflect upon its origins, about a third of the European population had already perished.
+In 1348, the disease spread so rapidly that nearly a third of the European population perished before any physicians or government authorities had time to reflect upon its origins.
 In crowded cities, it was not uncommon for as much as 50% of the population to die.
 Half of Paris' population of 100,000 people died.
-In Italy, the population of Florence was reduced from between 110,000 and 120,000 inhabitants in 1338 down to 50,000 in 1351.
-At least 60% of the population of Hamburg and Bremen perished, and a similar percentage of Londoners may have died from the disease as well, with a death toll of approximately 62,000 between 1346 and 1353.
+In Italy, the population of Florence was reduced from between 110,000 and 120,000 inhabitants in 1338 to 50,000 in 1351.
+At least 60% of the population of Hamburg and Bremen perished, and a similar percentage of Londoners may have died from the disease as well, leaving a death toll of approximately 62,000 between 1346 and 1353.
 Florence's tax records suggest that 80% of the city's population died within four months in 1348.
 Before 1350, there were about 170,000 settlements in Germany, and this was reduced by nearly 40,000 by 1450.
 The disease bypassed some areas, with the most isolated areas being less vulnerable to contagion.
-Plague did not appear in Douai in Flanders until the turn of the 15th century, and the impact was less severe on the populations of Hainaut, Finland, northern Germany, and areas of Poland.
-Monks, nuns, and priests were especially hard-hit since they cared for people with the Black Death.
+Plague did not appear in Flanders until the turn of the 15th century, and the impact was less severe on the populations of Hainaut, Finland, northern Germany, and areas of Poland.
+Monks, nuns, and priests were especially hard-hit since they cared for people ill with the plague.
+The level of mortality in the rest of Eastern Europe was likely similar to that of Western Europe in the first outbreak, with descriptions suggesting a similar effect on Russian towns, and the cycles of plague in Russia being roughly equivalent.

-The physician to the Avignon Papacy, Raimundo Chalmel de Vinario (Magister Raimundus), observed the decreasing mortality rate of successive outbreaks of plague in 1347–48, 1362, 1371, and 1382 in his 1382 treatise On Epidemics (De epidemica).
+In 1382, the physician to the Avignon Papacy, Raimundo Chalmel de Vinario (Magister Raimundus), observed the decreasing mortality rate of successive outbreaks of plague in 1347–1348, 1362, 1371 and 1382 in his treatise On Epidemics (De epidemica).
 In the first outbreak, two thirds of the population contracted the illness and most patients died; in the next, half the population became ill but only some died; by the third, a tenth were affected and many survived; while by the fourth occurrence, only one in twenty people were sickened and most of them survived.
-By the 1380s in Europe, it predominantly affected children.
-Chalmel de Vinario recognized that bloodletting was ineffective (though he continued to prescribe bleeding for members of the Roman Curia, whom he disliked), and claimed that all true cases of plague were caused by astrological factors and were incurable; he himself was never able to effect a cure.
+By the 1380s in Europe, the plague predominantly affected children.
+Chalmel de Vinario recognised that bloodletting was ineffective (though he continued to prescribe bleeding for members of the Roman Curia, whom he disliked), and said that all true cases of plague were caused by astrological factors and were incurable; he was never able to effect a cure.